thomas725/spotify-ripper/README.md

 If at a later time, the playlist is changed on Spotify (i.e. songs reordered, removed or added), `spotify-ripper` will try to keep your local files "in sync" the playlist if you rerun the same command.
 For example, if your format string is `{index} {artist} - {track_name}.{ext}`, it will rename is existing files so the index is correct.
 Note that with option set, `spotify-ripper` will delete a song that was previously on the playlist, but was removed but still exists on your local machine.
 It does not affect files outside of the playlist and has no effect on non-playlist URIs.

 If you want to redownload a playlist (for example with improved quality), you either need to remove the song files from your local or use the `--overwrite` option.

-### Remove From Playlist Option

-Since the work around to remove songs from a playlist uses the Spotify Web API, to enable `--remove-from-playlist` you must go through a few steps

-1. Make an application at https://developer.spotify.com/dashboard/applications and name it whatever you like.
-1. Generate and store you `CLIENT ID` and `CLIENT SECRET`, you'll need these later.
-1. Add http://www.purple.com to your applications Redirect URI's, make sure to click the green "ADD" button to the right of the field before pressing SAVE.
-I am not affiliated with www.purple.com, I just like what they do.
-If you want to use a different URI, ensure it doesn't use https and change the `redirect_uri` in `remove_all_from_playlist.py`.
-1. Press the "SAVE" button at the bottom of the page.
-1. Open `spotify_ripper/remove_all_from_playlist.py` in your favorite text editor.
-Add your client_id and client_secret between the single quotes next to the variables named the same thing.
-1. If you have been using `spotify-ripper` for a while, it probably doesn't have accurate cache data on your playlists anymore.
-Find your `.spotify-ripper` folder, most likely in your home directory, and delete your `Users` folder.
-It will be regenerated on the next run.
-1. Finally, run `spotify-ripper` with the `--remove-from-playlist` command.
-When prompted, open the link it says it's opening for you in a web browser.
-Log into spotify, give it permission, and the copy the entire url it redirects to.
-If you're using the default redirect_url, it should be in the form "http://www.purple.com/?code=XXXXXXXXXXXX....."
-Ensure you haven't typed any other characters into where it asks for the URL you were redirected to, paste the URL and press enter.
-For some reason, when run through SSH you won't see anything you type or paste into this field.

-If you followed all of these steps correctly, `spotify-ripper` will completely empty the playlist you are ripping from when it finishes.

-A couple notes about Spotify's WebAPI token authentication:
-- The token is stored in a file named `.profile-<username>`.
-- The authentication token is stored where the script is executed from, so if you're in your home directory and execute a script thats in `/usr/bin` it will be stored in your home directory.
-- If you are running this in a script or other form of automation, you'll have to manually authenticate once but after that as long as you always execute it from the same location you won't have to authenticate again.
-- Depending on your browser, it may redirect quickly after going to http://www.purple.com?code=XXXXXXXXXX....  you have to be quick to copy the url with the full code and paste it into your terminal otherwise you'll have to re run the program to generate a new token.

 ## Installation